Yogini0316/farmbuddy/README.md

 # 🌾 FarmBuddy

-**FarmBuddy** (previously "CROPIFY") is an agricultural e-commerce web application that connects farmers and buyers through a simple and effective digital platform.
+**FarmBuddy** ("CROPIFY") is an agricultural e-commerce web application that connects farmers and buyers through a simple and effective digital platform.

 ---